MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 The session configuration file that `New-PSSessionConfigurationFile` creates is a human-readable text file that contains a hash table of the session configuration properties and values.
-The file has a `.pssc` file name extension.
+The file has a `.pssc` filename extension.

 All parameters of `New-PSSessionConfigurationFile` are optional, except for the **Path** parameter.
 If you omit a parameter, the corresponding key in the session configuration file is commented-out, except where noted in the parameter description.

-A session configuration, also known as an endpoint, is a collection of settings on the local computer that define the environment for PowerShell sessions (**PSSessions**) that connect to, or terminate at, the computer.
+A session configuration, also known as an endpoint, is a collection of settings on the local computer that define the environment for PowerShell sessions (**PSSessions**) that connect to the computer.
 All **PSSessions** use a session configuration.
 To specify a particular session configuration, use the **ConfigurationName** parameter of cmdlets that create a session, such as the `New-PSSession` cmdlet.

 A session configuration file makes it easy to define a session configuration without complex scripts or code assemblies.
-The settings in the file are used in addition to the optional startup script and any assemblies in the session configuration.
+The settings in the file are used with the optional startup script and any assemblies in the session configuration.

 For more information about session configurations and session configuration files, see [about_Session_Configurations](About/about_Session_Configurations.md) and [about_Session_Configuration_Files](About/about_Session_Configuration_Files.md).